-The credentialing summary, criteria, standards, and requirements set forth herein are not intended to limit Amerigroup's discretion in any way to amend, change or suspend any aspect of Amerigroup's credentialing program ("Credentialing Program") nor is it intended to create rights on the part of practitioners who seek to provide healthcare services to our Members.
-Amerigroup further retains the right to approve, suspend, or terminate individual physicians and health care professionals, and sites in those instances where it has delegated credentialing decision making.
+The credentialing summary, criteria, standards, and requirements set forth herein are not intended to limit the discretion of Amerigroup in any way to amend, change, or suspend any aspect of the Amerigroup credentialing program ("Credentialing Program") nor is it intended to create rights on the part of practitioners or HDOs who seek to provide healthcare services to members.
+Amerigroup further retains the right to approve, suspend, or terminate individual physicians and healthcare professionals, and sites in those instances where it has delegated credentialing decision making.

-7.1 Credentialing Scope
+7.2 Credentialing Scope